-The Service Area contains approximately 2,112 acres, including a total of approximately 79.94 acres in the District.
-This approximately 2,112 acres of land is comprised of the land within the District, MUD 501, MUD 502, and MUD 503.
+The Service Area currently contains approximately 2,123.59 acres, including a total of approximately 91.72 acres in the District.
+This approximately 2,123.59 acres of land is comprised of the land within the District, MUD 501, MUD 502, and MUD 503.
 The District in its capacity as a Participant, MUD 501, MUD 502 and MUD 503 have each entered into the Master District Contract with the Master District.
 Pursuant to the Master District Contract, the Master District is obligated to provide the Master District Facilities to serve the land in the District, MUD 501, MUD 502, and MUD 503.
 The Service Area is located in Harris County, approximately 25 miles northwest of the central business district of Houston, Texas.
 The Service Area lies within the Cypress-Fairbanks Independent School District.

 Within the Service Area, in 2013 MUD 502 deannexed 268.59 acres, of which 5.70 acres were annexed into MUD 500 and 262.89 acres were annexed into MUD 501.
 In 2015, MUD 503 deannexed 436.65 acres, all of which were annexed into MUD 502.
-The District, in its capacity as a participant, has authorized submission of a request to the City of Houston to consent to the District's annexation of approximately 11.78 acres into its boundaries.
-The Participants have consented to an expansion of the Service Area to include such 11.78 acres.
-The Master District expects to consider approval of such expansion upon receipt of consent from the City of Houston to the annexation.
-The District makes no representation regarding whether the City of Houston will consent to the annexation or the timing for same, whether the annexation will occur, and correspondingly, whether the Master District Service Area will be expanded by approximately 11.78 acres.
+The District, in its capacity as a Participant, annexed 11.78 acres into its boundaries on May 6, 2020.
+Concurrently with the annexation, the District, as Master District, approved an amendment to the Master District Contract with each Participant to expand the Service Area to include such 11.78 acres.